rafalp/Misago/docs/db/index.md

 [Alembic](https://alembic.sqlalchemy.org/en/latest/) is used for database migrations with [pyscopg2](https://www.psycopg.org/docs/) as backend.

-> **Note for Django devs**: Unlike Django which generates Migrations by diffing models with existing migrations, Alembic diffs tables to state of database running latest migrations instead.
->
-> All existing migrations need to be applied on database before new migration may be generated.

 To learn how to create migrations [see this reference](migrations.md).

 To run migrations, use `migrate` command from Misago's command line interface: